-The Petition identifies the possible exchanges enumerated below and the corresponding justification for each.
+The petition identifies the possible exchanges enumerated below and the corresponding justification for each.
 On July 9, 2020, DWR and Reclamation submitted a memorandum with information regarding the use of water in the absence of the proposed exchanges, which has been incorporated into the descriptions of each exchange.
-This information is still pertinent and has been updated as applicable for the Petition.
-All exchanges covered by this Petition will occur south of the Delta and the total amount of water exchanged will not exceed 431,780 af.
-Note that for exchanges associated with a groundwater bank, the quantities listed below already account for banking losses (i.e., groundwater bank losses already have been subtracted from the quantity to be delivered pursuant to respective groundwater banking agreements).
-Petitioners state that banking loss is 10 percent in the Semitropic Water Storage District's (Arvin-Edison) groundwater bank, and 11 percent in Rosedale-Rio Bravo Water Storage District's (Rosedale) groundwater bank.
+This information is still pertinent and has been updated as applicable for the petition.
+All exchanges covered by this petition will occur south of the Delta and the total amount of water exchanged will not exceed 405,785 af.
+Note that for exchanges associated with a groundwater bank, the quantities listed below already account for banking losses (i.e., groundwater bank losses have already been subtracted from the quantity to be delivered pursuant to respective groundwater banking agreements).
+Petitioners state that banking loss is 10 percent in the Semitropic Water Storage District's (Semitropic) groundwater bank, 10 percent in Kern Bank, North Kern Bank, and West Kern Bank; and 11 percent in Rosedale-Rio Bravo Water Storage District's (Rosedale) groundwater bank.